haseeb-cb/fundamentals-of-gis/Practicals/Crashcourse.md

 7. **Using the field we just created in the attribute table, explore the small areas of Helsinki**, which is the tiniest?
 How about the largest?
 By clicking on the attribute table on a certain row, for instance Viikki, you select that area and highlight in the map view.
 You can also select features with expression.
 Click open *Select features by expression*.
 Alternatively you can find tools from the *Processing Toolbox*.

-	1. Open the *Field and Values* drop-down menu
+	1. Open the *Field and Values* drop-down menu, which will show all the attribute fields
-	2.
+	2. Double-click on the area field you made earlier (Area_km2)
+	3. Type "< 5"
 <!--stackedit_data:
 eyJkaXNjdXNzaW9ucyI6eyI2UjU5YmNzcnVMSFhIMkE4Ijp7In
 N0YXJ0Ijo3OCwiZW5kIjo4OSwidGV4dCI6IkNvdmVyIGltYWdl